 - If the collagen yield is between 0 and 30 g of collagen, then the source is deemed not a good alternative source.

 - If the collagen yield is between 31 g and 49 g of collagen, then the source is deemed may be a potential alternative source but a different method of isolation/extraction is needed.

 - If the collagen yield is between 50 g and 99 g of collagen, then the source material is deemed a feasible potential collagen alternative.

 - Else there was an experimental error since that would mean one would have obtained a result of greater than 100 g for a yield which was 100 g or 100 g exactly which is not possible.

 1) Press Alt-F11 on the keyboard in order to enter the Visual Basic Editor (VBE) Window.

 2) Go to Insert>UserForm.

-3) Using the Properties Window, change the name of the UserForm to frmcollagenAlternative, the BackColor to light yellow, the Caption to Alternative Collagen Source Experiment, the height to 400 and the width to 300.
+3) Using the Properties Window, change the name of the UserForm to frmcollagenAlternative, the BackColor to light yellow, the Caption to Alternative Collagen Source Experiment, the height to 400, and the width to 300.
 Set the ShowModal property to False.
-What this does (changing the ShowModal property to False) is allow the user to click on the spreadsheet and even enter values in the spreadsheet while the form is running.
+What this does (changing the ShowModal property to False) is to allow the user to click on the spreadsheet and even enter values in the spreadsheet while the form is running.